ccamel/awesome-ccamel/README.md

 - [rchakode/hugo-mx-gateway](https://github.com/rchakode/hugo-mx-gateway) - :mailbox_with_no_mail: :scroll: Contact/demo forms handler for static websites.
 Deploy in minutes on Google App Engine, Kubernetes, or Docker.
 Tested with Hugo static site generator.
 - [rclone/rclone](https://github.com/rclone/rclone) - "rsync for cloud storage" - Google Drive, S3, Dropbox, Backblaze B2, One Drive, Swift, Hubic, Wasabi, Google Cloud Storage, Yandex Files
 - [rcrowley/go-metrics](https://github.com/rcrowley/go-metrics) - Go port of Coda Hale's Metrics library
-- [red-gold/telar-social-go](https://github.com/red-gold/telar-social-go) - Telar Social Network using OpenFaaS and Kubernetes.
-Run your own server-less social network.
-One command from OpenFaaS Cloud to build Social Network.
+- [red-gold/telar-social-go](https://github.com/red-gold/telar-social-go) - Telar Social Engine is a scalable cloud native social network.
+Whatever your creative idea or unique bussiness model, you can build it by Telar running on any public or private cloud.
 - [redpanda-data/kminion](https://github.com/redpanda-data/kminion) - KMinion is a feature-rich Prometheus exporter for Apache Kafka written in Go.
 It is lightweight and highly configurable so that it will meet your requirements.
 - [reviewdog/reviewdog](https://github.com/reviewdog/reviewdog) - 🐶 Automated code review tool integrated with any code analysis tools regardless of programming language
 - [robfig/cron](https://github.com/robfig/cron) - a cron library for go